CALCULATE YOUR SIP RETURNS

 • Time Zone Differences: The global nature of commodity markets means that time zone variations impact trading hours, reflecting the international scope of trading.

-• Economic and Political Events: Events such as policy changes or natural disasters in commodity-producing regions can introduce volatility, leading to adjustments in trading hours.
+• Economic and Political Events: Policy changes or natural disasters in commodity-producing regions can introduce volatility, prompting adjustments to trading hours.

 • Seasonal Demand: Seasonal fluctuations in demand, especially for agricultural commodities during planting and harvesting seasons, can influence changes in trading hours.